7:00 a.m—Begin waking up and prepare to leave for the Day Shelter. Temperature will be taken prior to loading the bus.

 Is there anyone who is not able to stay in the overnight shelter?

-The ICRH cannot accept registered sex offenders for stay in the overnight shelter.
-The ICRH does not discriminate due to age, gender, gender identification, race, sexual orientation, religion, or disability.
+The ICRH cannot accept registered sex offenders for stay in the overnight shelter, and some criminal histories may be screened out.
+ICRH does not discriminate due to age, gender, gender identification, race, sexual orientation, religion, or disability.

 Are children welcomed in the shelter?